Blogging Glossary

 Backlink

-A guest blogging is a content marketing strategy where a blogger writes and publishes a blog post on another website in the same or related niche.
-Guest blogging is used to reach a new audience, build backlinks for SEO, grow brand authority, and create relationships with other bloggers, helping both the guest author and the host blog increase traffic and credibility.Infographic
+A guest blogging (guest posting) is a content marketing strategy where you write and publish a blog post on another website in your niche.
+It helps you reach a new audience, build backlinks for SEO, grow brand awareness, and earn authority as an expert.
+The host site benefits by getting fresh content and different ideas for readers.Infographic

-Internal linking is a blogging and SEO strategy where you link from one page or blog post on your website to another page or post on the same site.
-An internal link helps search engines understand your site structure, spreads link authority, and keeps readers on your site longer.
-A smart internal linking strategy can improve user experience, boost keyword rankings, and increase organic traffic.Newsjacking
+Internal linking is a blogging SEO practice of adding links from one page or post on your website to another related page on the same site.
+It helps search engines crawl and understand your content, spreads page authority, and improves site structure.
+Internal links also guide readers to helpful posts, increase time on site, and reduce bounce rate by making navigation easier.Newsjacking